United Nations Fast Facts

 The decisions of the General Assembly have no legal binding force.

-Made up of representatives from each Member State.
-Each Member State has one vote in the General Assembly.
+Made up of representatives from each member state.
+Each member state has one vote in the General Assembly.

-Decisions on major issues such as peace or security issues, new Member admissions or budget issues require a two-thirds majority.
+Decisions on major issues such as peace or security issues, new member admissions or budget issues require a two-thirds majority.
 Other decisions require only a majority vote.

-The Presidency of the General Assembly rotates among five groups of Member States: African, Asian, Eastern European, Latin American/Caribbean, and Western European and other Member States.
+The presidency of the General Assembly rotates among five groups of member states: African, Asian, Eastern European, Latin American/Caribbean, and Western European.

-A new president, 21 vice-presidents, and the chairmen of the six Main Committees of the General Assembly are elected at the start of each regular session.
+A president, 21 vice-presidents, and the chairmen of the six main committees of the General Assembly are elected at the start of each regular session.

 The General Assembly's regular sessions begin on the third Tuesday in September.
 They continue until the third week of December, but can also go on year-round.

-The General Assembly also may meet in special sessions if so requested by the Security Council or if a majority of the Member States requests it.
+The General Assembly also may meet in special sessions if so requested by the Security Council or if a majority of the member states requests it.

-An emergency special session may be called within 24 hours if any of the nine members of the Security Council request it or if a majority of the Member States request it, or if one Member State requests it and the majority concur.
+An emergency special session may be called within 24 hours if any of the nine members of the Security Council request it or if a majority of the member states request it, or if one member state requests it and the majority concurs.

-Member States -- (Date of Admission) - 193 members:
+Member states -- (Date of Admission) - 193 members:

 Afghanistan -- (19 Nov.
 1946)